FernandoMiguel/sshremotekeys/README.md

 [sshauth-install.sh](sshauth-install.sh) needs to be run in the instance.

+It can be executed at anytime, or ideally during the creation of the instance.
+When deploying AWS instances, you can pass this with [UserData](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)

+###
 You will need to modify [https://s3.amazonaws.com/BUCKET/userkeys.sh] to use your server personalised version.

 The script will modify ssh_config, pull your custom [userkeys-github.sh](userkeys-github.sh) or [userkeys-s3.sh](userkeys-s3.sh), and restart sshd.